 - Reflecting critically about professional beliefs and practices in the application and implementation of educating.

 - Learning the principles required not only to inspire others, but also being an inspired educator.

 - Creating and maintaining effective learning environments for students.

 - Making subject matter cohesive and understandable for students of varying development levels.

 By developing these skills through education and applying them in the classroom, students become better, more productive, self-aware, and socially-aware citizens outside of the classroom.

 Specialize in Social Emotional Learning at National University

 Social emotional learning is a philosophy and a methodology that helps students of all ages to better comprehend their emotions, to feel those emotions fully, and demonstrate empathy for those around them.
 It’s up to the educators and the SEL specialists to teach these learned behaviors.
 It’s important for teachers to embrace SEL and help students learn to make responsible life decisions and build positive relationships in their lives.

 At National University, SEL is a cornerstone of our teaching program, offering many programs to train educators in social emotional learning in the classroom.
 Recognizing the importance of weaving SEL into the curriculum can help foster positive attitudes in the classroom.
 An education career enhanced with SEL is a rewarding way to help set students up for future success.

-The Sanford Harmony Scholars Program in Social Emotional Learning will reward outstanding students who have demonstrated the potential for academic excellence with a full-tuition scholarship to promote teacher leadership in social emotional learning in their future schools and districts.
+The Sanford Harmony Scholarship Program in Social Emotional Learning will reward outstanding students who have demonstrated the potential for academic excellence with a full-tuition scholarship to promote teacher leadership in social emotional learning in their future schools and districts.
 Visit our program page to learn how National University’s Sanford College of Education can help you achieve your goal.
 Learn more about our on-campus and online degrees and programs.
-You can also hear more from our students and faculty on our education resources pages.